Make Your Next Trip Extraordinary

 Miguel Cunat, Sri Lanka in Style

-Miguel CunatMiguel, who has been living with his family in Sri Lanka since 2003, founded his boutique travel company to provide visitors with insightful, engaging experiences in this logistically tricky but enchanting country.
-He plans tailor-made itineraries for travelers from around the world, designing each one based on the company philosophy of “traveling in style.”
-For Miguel that means getting off the beaten path without sacrificing comfort or charm, and meeting the colorful local characters who provide a real sense of place (authors, architects, even the Leopard Man).
-His goal is for his travelers to return from their trip “feeling rested, relaxed and pampered, if that’s what you seek, but also fulfilled and inspired.”
-Having watched Sri Lanka undergo so many changes in the past two decades, Miguel is deeply committed to conservation and is certified in Sustainable Tourism by the Global Sustainable Tourism Council; this brings to bear in every recommendation he makes, from the hotels he chooses to the strategies he employs for keeping his travelers far from the tour-bus crowd.
+Miguel CunatMiguel, who has been living with his family in Sri Lanka since 2003, provides visitors with insightful, engaging experiences in this logistically tricky but enchanting country.
+He helps travelers to get off the beaten path without sacrificing comfort or charm, and to meet the colorful local characters who provide a real sense of place (authors, architects, even the Leopard Man).
+Having watched Sri Lanka undergo so many changes in the past two decades, Miguel is deeply committed to conservation and is certified in Sustainable Tourism by the Global Sustainable Tourism Council; this plays into every recommendation he makes, from the hotels he chooses to the strategies he employs for keeping his travelers far from the tour-bus crowd.

 Read Miguel’s Insider’s Guide to Sri Lanka.
 Check Wendy’s pricing tip.